Peidong-Wang/Fast-Data-Analysis/README.md

 In the latest version of paradigm 2, the datasets are train_r.csv and test_r.csv.
 Both of these two datasets contains only 200 data samples.
 In another word, train_r.csv contains data sample from 1st to 199th, test_r.csv from 200th to 399th.

->The np.asarray() function in paradigm 2 is memory consuming, which is the main reason to use datasets train_r.csv and test_r.csv.
+>The np.asarray( ) function in paradigm 2 is memory consuming, leading to the use of datasets train_r.csv and test_r.csv.

 In conclusion, paradigm 1 and 2 are both runnable now, althoough paradigm 2 may be memory consuming while running.
-Further modification to paradigm 2, especially the np.asarray() part, will be done if time permits.
+Further modification to paradigm 2, especially the np.asarray( ) part, will be done if time permits.